Intake Into The Hub

 Please note: in the event that you are successful in winning an award, you and your team are required to take a "seat" in the facility.
 During the period of University closure and pandemic, this requirement is met through regular meetings online, via ZOOM.
 In winning an award, the funds may not be taken elsewhere, and the release of funds is linked to startup performance.

 Founders must reveal and declare to The Hub in writing that they meet the following eligibility criteria; founders:

 - must be University of Toronto students or recent alumni (up to 2 years from graduation); the core team must include a University of Toronto Scarborough student or recent alum.

 - may include students and recent alums from other universities or colleges as part of their core team, but moneys cannot be awarded to such founders directly.

-- must reveal and declare privately to The Hub whether other entrepreneurial funding has been received.
+- must state if other entrepreneurial funding has been previously received.

 - must be either full-time or part-time students, or recent graduates of their institution.

 - may include those who are taking a break from their studies, so long as the break has not exceeded 3 consecutive years.